shruti-bhandakkar/birthday-wisher/README.md

-+# birthday-wisher-app
+birthday-wisher-app
- +Automatically sends Birthday wishes to your added contacts
+Automatically sends Birthday wishes to your added contacts